 - promoting healthy communities and best health practices; and

 To accomplish this, the CDC carries out scientific research on new and ongoing threats, with more than two hundred specialized laboratories across the United States.
 It is also often the primary U.S. agency communicating critical health information to the public.

 What are its origins?

 The Communicable Disease Center was founded in 1946 as the successor to a program focused on controlling the spread of malaria during World War II.
 The fight against the mosquito-borne disease, which at the time was believed to be widespread in the American South, led to the agency being based in Atlanta, Georgia.
 It eventually took on research and response efforts for other health issues, including sexually transmitted diseases, tuberculosis, and immunizations.
-Over time, its mandate expanded further to include threats such as gun violence, chronic diseases, environmental contaminants, and bioterrorism.
+Over time, Congress expanded its mandate further to include threats such as gun violence, chronic diseases, environmental contaminants, and bioterrorism.

 The CDC went through several more name changes before taking on its current title: for several years in the 1960s, it was the National Communicable Disease Center; it was the Center for Disease Control through the 1970s; and it was renamed the Centers for Disease Control in 1980.
 In 1992, it became the Centers for Disease Control and Prevention.

 The CDC is an agency within the Department of Health and Human Services (HHS).
 It has a workforce of over twenty thousand people across more than sixty countries.
 The directorship of the CDC is typically a political appointment by the president that does not require the Senate’s approval.
 Directors are always health-care professionals; Rochelle Walensky, a medical doctor and virologist, has headed the agency since January 2021.
 The CDC is divided into institutes, offices, and centers—there are twelve major units and more than two dozen in all—each with their own focus, such as the National Center for Injury Prevention and Control and the Office of Minority Health and Health Equity.